How resumes and CVs differ in length, content, and purpose

 It’s always helpful to have a complete picture of your experience in one document that lists all of your positions, contributions, awards, and publications in a great amount of detail.

-Then, when you need to prepare a short-form resume, you can quickly pick and choose the information you need to put together tailored resumes for different positions.
+Then, when you need to prepare a short-form resume, you can quickly pick and choose the information you need to put together tailored resumes for different positions or to help you best position yourself for a career change.

 However, if you’re considering going into academia, science, or a research-related field, definitely prepare a traditional CV.